lvrfrc87/netprot/README.md

 ```

 Great!
 What if we want figure out if our port and protocols are safe or not?
-Let's define a list of safe - or unsafe - ports and protocols and paased them to `is_safe` or `is_unsafe` method.
+Let's define a list of safe - or unsafe - ports and protocols and passed them to `is_safe` or `is_unsafe` method.

 ```python
 >>> my_safe_applications = ['TCP/443', 'UDP/53']